Moving Times

 From August 2012 until January 2022, Bernd Westermeyer, formerly Rector of Schulpforta, a state-run school founded in 1543 in today's Saxony-Anhalt, has held the position of Headmaster of Schule Schloss Salem.

-In 2013, the Salem Kolleg is founded as its own operating company.
-As a link between school and university, its one-year interdisciplinary programme pursues the goal of providing orientation for high school graduates from all over Germany with regard to their choice of studies and careers.
+In 2013, the Salem Kolleg was founded as its own operating company.
+As a link between school and university, its one-year interdisciplinary programme pursues the goal of providing orientation for high school graduates from all over Germany about their choice of studies and careers.

-In 2016, Schule Schloss Salem is invited to join the Global Network of G20 Schools as an outstanding German educational institution.
-In 2022, Salem will host the organisation's Global Conference.
+In 2016, Schule Schloss Salem was invited to join the Global Network of G20 Schools as an outstanding German educational institution.

-In 2017, grades 5-10 are merged into double year groups at the Schloss Salem site.
-This concentration on the founding location is accompanied by the sale of Hohenfels Castle and an investment programme of over 20 million euros (expansion of the sports field, conversion of the Margravial Riding Hall into a second sports hall, structural expansion of the Natural Sciences, general renovation of the Rentamt for grades 5 & 6.
+In 2017, grades 5-10 were merged into double-year groups at the Schloss Salem site.
+This concentration on the founding location was accompanied by the sale of Hohenfels Castle and an investment programme of over 20 million euros (expansion of the sports field, conversion of the Margravial Riding Hall into a second sports hall, structural expansion of the Natural Sciences, general renovation of the Rentamt for grades 5 & 6.
 Creation of additional wings and a study hall in the central axis of the castle, creation of an additional dining hall for grades 5-8 and a new building with guild workshops, classrooms for grades 7 & 8 and an auditorium with 350 seats).

-From 2019, the school will equip all classrooms with uniform state-of-the-art IT hardware.
-In addition, MS Office 365 will be made available to all students and staff, a software package that is proving its worth with the onset of the Corona pandemic.
+From 2019, the school has equipped all classrooms with standardized, state-of-the-art IT hardware.
+MS Office 365 was also made available to all students and staff, a software package that proved its worth at the start of the coronavirus pandemic.

-In 2019, Schule Schloss Salem officially becomes a partner school of the 20 July 1944 Foundation and honours its alumnus Hans-Ulrich v.
-Oertzen with a stumbling stone at Schloss Spetzgart the following year.
+In 2019, Schule Schloss Salem officially became a partner school of the 20 July 1944 Foundation, and the following year honoured its alumnus Hans-Ulrich v.
+Oertzen with a stumbling block at Schloss Spetzgart.

 In 2020, the school celebrates its 100th anniversary.
 However, the celebrations had to be cancelled due to the Corona pandemic.
 The school also presents its re-designed logo.